nicolasduminil/50-shades-of-rest/README.md

 in order to access to teh database.
 For this reason these services are injected into the mapper.

-### The service implementations
+### The service implementation

-The service implemenations is quite simple, as shown below:
+The service implementation is quite simple, as shown below:

     @ApplicationScoped
     public class CustomerServiceImpl implements CustomerService